Camp OverviewFrequently Asked Questions

 Where do meals take place?
 What are meals like?
 Are there vegetarian options?

-Breakfast is served in a designated teepee at Camp, usually a variety of hot and cold breakfast cereals, fresh fruit, bagels, juice, milk, coffee, and tea.
-Lunch is served outdoors in the ATCO Tyrrell Learning Centre amphitheatre (weather permitting) and consists of a build-your-own sandwich buffet with veggies, fruit, juice, and dessert.
+Breakfast is served in a designated teepee at Camp.
+It usually includes a variety of breakfast cereals, fresh fruit, bagels, juice, milk, coffee, and tea.
+Lunch is served in the ATCO Tyrrell Learning Centre and alternates between a build-your-own sandwich buffet, pizza, taco-in-a-bag, and wraps, as well as veggies, fruit, juice, and dessert.
 Snacks are also served midday to keep energy levels up.
 A hot dinner is prepared and served in the Museum cafeteria each evening by professional staff, and vegetarian options are available.
 Food allergies and dietary needs can be accommodated with advance notice.
 Unfortunately, we cannot guarantee a peanut-free environment.
+Note: Supper is not served on the first night of Camp; please arrange to eat before arriving.

 Do campers have to pay to enter the Museum?